DeepLabCut/DeepLabCut/docs/recipes/installTips.md

 (2) in the program terminal, `cd DeepLabCut/conda-environments`

-(3) Click here to download the Rosetta wheel for TensorFlow 2.4.1: https://drive.google.com/file/d/17pSwfoNuyf3YR8vCaVggHeI-pMQ3xL7l/view?usp=sharing
+(3) Click here to download the Rosetta wheel for TensorFlow.

+For instance, for 2.4.1:
+https://drive.google.com/file/d/17pSwfoNuyf3YR8vCaVggHeI-pMQ3xL7l/view?usp=sharing
+(for different versions see here: https://github.com/tensorflow/tensorflow/issues/46044)

 (4) Then, run: